ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 `<bin>` is the binary that you want to load onto the chip.
 This can be `none` if no binary is desired.

-> Task 1: Write down a sequence of uart_tsi commands that will turn on the LED attached to GPIO pin 0 and another sequence that will allow you to read the status of the button on GPIO pin 1.
+> **Task 1**: Write down a sequence of uart_tsi commands that will turn on the LED attached to GPIO pin 0 and another sequence that will allow you to read the status of the button on GPIO pin 1.

 Putting that all together we get this command to load the blinky binary we just built to the chip.